 Using a walking foot industrial sewing machine ensures that the fabric moves smoothly when stitching.
 The fabric moves at the same rate as the feed dogs of the machine at the bottom layer.

-In this blog post, you will learn some tips on selecting the best walking foot sewing machine.
+In this article, you’ll learn some tips on selecting the best walking foot sewing machine.

 Walking Foot Industrial Machine: An Overview

-Walking foot industrial machine is particularly suitable for quilting businesses.
-The machine prevents the puckering and shifting that happen with a normal sewing machine when quilting.
+Walking foot industrial machines are particularly suitable for quilting businesses.
+The sewing machine prevents the puckering and shifting that happens with a normal sewing machine when quilting.

-A walking foot has a set of teeth that move in circular motion on the surface of the foot.
-The position of the side bar will determine whether the walking foot moves above or below the surface.
+A walking foot has a set of teeth that move in a circular motion on the surface of the foot.
+The position of the sidebar will determine whether the walking foot moves above or below the surface.
 The teeth move down when the bar is up and in the opposite direction when the bar moves down.

 Where a Walking Foot Industrial Is Used

 A walking foot industrial machine is used for a variety of stitching purposes.
 Here is a look at some of the projects for which a walking foot industrial machine is used.

 A walking foot industrial machine is recommended for topstitching hems and button plackets.
 Using other types of sewing machines results in draglines, and the problem even persists when using blast steam to settle the cloth.